Beach Closing Policy

 Tidal current change promotes rapid cleansing of waters following extreme rainfall or other conditions that can cause excessive bacterial contamination.

 Elevated bacterial levels in bathing areas can cause health problems, including skin irritations, and gastrointestinal illnesses from ingesting contaminated water.
 While the public may still visit the shoreline and use the beach areas for recreation when an advisory is in effect, people should not enter the water.
 Signs will be prominently displayed at the entrance to the beaches and beachgoers should abide by them at all times.
 Local lifeguards will be enforcing swimming bans.

-The public is advised to check with the Stratford Recreation Department at 385-4052 or the Stratford Health Department at 385-4090, Monday through Friday, to determine if a swimming advisory is in effect following a rainfall.
-On weekends and after hours, beachgoers can call the Recreation Department's answering machine at 385-4129 for a taped message about beach closures .
-Beach closures are also routinely publicized on the WICC radio station, local news stations, and on the Town of Stratford website.
+The public can learn about the status of our beaches by calling the Stratford Health Department at (203) 385-4090, Monday through Friday between the hours of 8:30 am - 4:30 pm or the Recreation Department at (203) 385-4052, Monday through Saturday between the hours of 9:00 am –2:00 pm.
+On Sundays, the public can call the Recreation Department’s answering machine at (203) 385-4129 for a taped message about beaches closures.
+Beach closures are also routinely publicized on the WICC radio station, the Stratford Health Department's Facebook page, and the Town of Stratford website.
 In addition, the Health Department notifies private beach associations of swimming advisories so that they may inform members of any risks.